AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 ## Campaign deliverability tools {#deliverability-tools}

 <!--Adobe Campaign provides a number of tools designed to ensure optimal deliverability.-->
-Adobe Campaign provides a number of tools to track and improve the deliverability performance of your platform.
+Adobe Campaign provides several tools to track and improve the deliverability performance of your platform.
 This page also highlights the main principles you should have in mind to optimize deliverability when using Campaign.

 ### Carefully build your message

-When configuring, designing and testing your message, make sure you follow the best practices mentioned in the sections listed below.
-Leveraging all the features provided by Adobe Campaign will help you improve deliverability.
+When configuring, designing, and testing your message, make sure you follow the best practices mentioned in the sections listed below.
+Leveraging all the features provided by Adobe Campaign helps you improve deliverability.

 * [Delivery best practices](../../delivery/using/delivery-best-practices.md)
 * [Controlling email content](../../delivery/using/control-message-content.md)